 Here are some of the best online homily resources I have found:

 - Father Peter Grover, Boston, MA: Father Peter is one of my all-time favorite homilists.
 His homilies are not too long or too short; they are simple, profound, prayerful, Scriptural, and applicable to daily life.
 Priests (and everyone else) should listen to his homilies and take notes.

 - Bishop Robert Barron, Los Angeles, CA: I have listened to Bishop Barron’s homilies for several years now and he never fails to deliver insights into Scripture that are at once surprising and immediately applicable to one’s life.

-- Father Mike Schmitz, Duluth, MN: You might already know Father Mike Schmitz from the excellent videos he does for Ascension Presents.
+- Father Mike Schmitz, Duluth, MN: You might already know Father Mike Schmitz from .
 But he is also the chaplain for Newman Catholic Campus Ministries at the University of Minnesota Duluth and they archive his homilies online.

 - Cardinal Timothy Dolan, New York, NY: I will never forget the homily I heard Cardinal Dolan give in St. Louis at a thanksgiving Mass after he was named cardinal.
 It was humorous, profound, full of joy, warm, and moving.
 Most of his homilies have these qualities; check them out.

 - Father Matthew Gossett, Steubenville, OH: Father Matthew is a newly minted priest but his homilies demonstrate wisdom and prayerfulness beyond his years.

 - Father Larry Richards, Erie, PA: Father Larry manages to give Sunday good homilies that are often under 10 minutes (!).
 His homilies are challenging, humorous, and get right to the point.
 They also are very Christ-centered.
 (In my opinion, it should be a rare homily that does not mention Jesus.)